 The eye movements while hearing the sentences were recorded through an EyeLink 1000 Plus desktop mount eye-tracker from SR Research (sampling rate: 1k Hz; spatial resolution was less than .05o; averaged calibration error: .25-.5o).
 The monitor used to show the target verbs was a BenQ XL2420TE at a resolution of 1920 x 1080 pixels.

-Visual stimuli The words that appeared on the screen were presented as images created with PhotoScape X version 3.0.3., set with Helvetica font and the size 300.
+Visual stimuli.
+The words that appeared on the screen were presented as images created with PhotoScape X version 3.0.3., set with Helvetica font and the size 300.
 The size of each image was set at 1920 x 1080 pixels.
 The background was white and the color of the letters black.
 The position of the target words on each side of the screen was counterbalanced.

 The experimental words were all verbs.
 There were 16 pairs of verbs.
 Each verb consisted of the same verb conjugated in the present and preterit tenses.
 The verbs were regular, had two syllables and had a CVC initial syllable.
 All belonged to the -ar conjugation and were conjugated in the 3rd person present and preterit tense.
 Spanish regular verbs ending in -ar have 2 cues to tense: initial syllable stress and word ending morphology.
 Stressed initial syllables indicate that the tense is present (salta ‘s/he jumps’), and unstressed initial syllables indicate that the tense is past (preterit, saltó ‘s/he jumped’).
 The verb suffix indicates tense, person and aspect.

 There were three types of filler words.
 The first type were nouns in anaphora ambiguities (papel ‘sheet of paper’ vs. plano ‘map’).
-The second type were adjectives for gender agreement (nuevo ‘new[masc]’ vs. nueva ‘new[fem]’).
+The second type were adjectives for gender agreement (nuevo ‘newmasc’ vs. nueva ‘newfem’).
 The third type was a variety of nouns and adjectives that completed idiomatic expressions.

-Auditory stimuli Each verb pair was embedded in the same sentence where the only difference between tense conditions was the conjugated verb.
+Auditory stimuli.
+Each verb pair was embedded in the same sentence where the only difference between tense conditions was the conjugated verb.
 Since each of the 16 verbs was could be conjugated in the present or preterit tense, there were 32 sentences total.
 The sentences were distributed into blocks by means of a Latin square design.
 There were 8 blocks.
 Each block contained only two experimental sentences: one sentence of each condition, and 6 filler sentences, two of each type.
 The blocks appeared in a randomized order.
 Within and across the blocks, the sentences were pseudo-randomized to avoid two experimental sentences of the same condition appearing one after the other.

 The experimental sentences (El ladrón saltó la valla ‘The thief jumped over the fence’) had all identical syntactic structure and length: 5 words.
 The verb was only preceded by an NP (the subject) to avoid possible biases towards the present or the preterit verb.
 The object following the verb was also a NP.
 A given participant was only exposed to one of the two conditions for a given verb pair (e.g., for sentence number 6, participant Y was only exposed to condition 1, and for sentence 7 to condition 2).
 In total, each participant was exposed to 16 experimental sentences (half with present verbs and half with preterit verbs).